LoginRadius/engineering-portal/content/engineering/guest-post/multi-factor-authentication-using-redis-cache-and-otp/index.md

 ## Protecting Routes

-Preventing unauthorized/unauthenticated users from accessing a specific route or a piece important information is essential in various applications.
+Preventing unauthorized/unauthenticated users from accessing a specific route or a piece of important information is essential in various applications.
 In this section, you'll learn how to create a middleware that will authenticate the users accessing a specific route.

 > In this tutorial, the protected route is `/home`